saikumari20/onedrive/README.md

-# onedrive
+# OneDrive

-#Read Me

-This is the Read me document to open One Drive technical assessment for Konica Minolta Business Solutions U.S.A., Inc.
+This is the Read-me document to open One Drive technical assessment for Konica Minolta Business Solutions U.S.A., Inc..

 Technical requirements to open One Drive technical assessment: